isomerpages/cris-corp/news-and-events/news/_posts/2023-12-05-post-Fostering partnerships for health.md

 image: ""
 variant: markdown
 ---
-#### Elevating Singapore's clinical research landscape: SCRI Roundtable discussions and collaborations
+#### Elevating Singapore's clinical research landscape: Singapore Clinical Research Institute (SCRI) roundtable discussions and collaborations

-Singapore Clinical Research Institute (SCRI) hosted several roundtable discussions this year, as part of their mission to enhance the standards of clinical research capabilities in Singapore, spearheading scientific collaborations and research innovation for better treatment outcomes for patients, together with healthcare partners.
+SCRI hosted several roundtable discussions this year, as part of their mission to enhance the standards of clinical research capabilities in Singapore, spearheading scientific collaborations and research innovation for better treatment outcomes for patients, together with healthcare partners.
+In June, the SCRI CRO roundtable gathered some 60 partners from the clinical research ecosystem, where they announced plans to kickstart a formal Clinical Research Professionals association in Singapore to promote support, provide leadership, as well as drive research excellence for the clinical research community.

 ![SCRI roundtable EDB](/images/Resources\_News/231203%20Year%20in%20review/3\_1\_SCRI.png)

-In June, the SCRI CRO Roundtable  gathered some 60 partners from the clinical research ecosystem, where they announced plans to kickstart a formal Clinical Research Professionals association in Singapore to promote support, provide leadership, as well as drive research excellence for the clinical research community.
 In August, the roundtable on Decentralised Clinical Trials drew over 70 clinical research professionals and featured a lively panel discussion with panellists from the Health Sciences Authority, CADENCE, and representatives from the Singapore Association of Pharmaceutical Industries (SAPI).
 The session also included updates on SCRI’s key initiatives to strengthen Singapore's clinical research ecosystem, including the master clinical trial agreement to reduce trial start-up time, and expansion of regional Clinical Research Networks.

 ![3.2 SCRI Roundtable 2](/images/Resources\_News/231203%20Year%20in%20review/3\_2\_SCRI2.png)